Leighton Meester Just Went Blair-Waldorf Brunette

 Since her Gossip Girl days, Meester has been every shade of blonde from icy platinum to dark roots with heavy highlights, but shocked us all this week by returning to what we think of as her signature shade: Glossy, Blair Waldorf brunette.

-Hollywood's resident celebrity colorist Justin Anderson posted a shot of Meester's new color and trim on his Instagram, showing off her beachy lob with a noticeably darker, chestnut-brown finish.
+Hollywood's resident celebrity colourist Justin Anderson posted a shot of Meester's new colour and trim on his Instagram, showing off her beachy lob with a noticeably darker, chestnut-brown finish.

-Anderson posted the full breakdown of the coloring process on his Instagram Stories, showing how he removed the bright-blonde balayage highlights to transition the color to a shiny, dimensional brunette.
+Anderson posted the full breakdown of the colouring process on his Instagram Stories, showing how he removed the bright-blonde balayage highlights to transition the colour to a shiny, dimensional brunette.
 Instead of using hair dye, Anderson actually used a shine gloss, Redken's Shades EQ formula, with a dark brown shade at the root and a slightly lighter, caramel-tinged gloss from mid-shaft to ends.

-Of course, Meester looks stunning with any hair color, but this chic, shoulder-skimming lob in Blair Waldorf-esque brunette is hands-down one of our favorite looks of the last decade.
+Of course, Meester looks stunning with any hair colour, but this chic, shoulder-skimming lob in Blair Waldorf-esque brunette is hands-down one of our favorite looks of the last decade.

 Advertisement